 The lab will be focusing on inclusion of children/young people in social change, as well as in community change, experiences, methods.

-In November/December 2020, there will be an Urban Lab in Gdansk.
+In November, 2020 there will be an Urban Lab in Gdansk.

 This Lab will raise the problematic concerning diversity.
 How to involve different communities and groups in the process and how to design processes which can connect groups between different social backgrounds, culture and ethnicity?

-UPDATE 06.04.20.
-As for now, Urban Lab Kiel is planned during the original dates and offline.
+As for now, Urban Lab Kiel is presumably planned in 2 – 3 September 2021 as a hybrid event.
 Please follow for more information soon.

-An Urban Lab will take place in January 2021 in Kiel.
+An Urban Lab will take place in late January 2021 in Kiel.

 The Lab will be working with sustainability as the key to securing a long term “legacy” and integrate the project into strategic programs of the city/region business models, etc. In addition, it will raise the question on how to ensure dissemination and learning of cultural planning.

-UPDATE 06.04.20.
-As for now, Urban Lab Kaliningrad is planned during the original dates and offline.
+Urban Lab Kaliningrad is planned in 15 – 16 July 2021 and as a hybrid event.
 Please follow for more information soon.

 The Urban Lab will take place in Kaliningrad in April/May 2021.